-Effective data security involves understanding what data you hold and how you store and use it.
+Effective data security involves understanding what data you hold, how you store it and use it.
 You need to put in place good data security procedures, including a backup routine.

 1. The data you hold

-The amount of time and money you spend safeguarding your data will depend on how vital it is to your business and how likely you are to suffer a data loss.
+Data protection is crucial for every business.
 To assess the risks, you need to know what data you store and use in your company.

-If the data you hold includes personal data (and it almost certainly will), carry out regular data protection audits, to get an overview of the data you use, how well it is protected and how you are complying with data protection legislation.
+If the data you hold includes personal data (and it almost certainly will), carry out regular data protection audits, to get an overview of the data you use, how well it is protected and how you are complying with data protection legislation, including GDPR.

 Establish what data you store in your business